Théophile Sanchez

 Background

-I hold a MSc in Bioinformatics from the Institut National des Sciences Appliquées (INSA Lyon) and a MSc in artificial intelligence from the Université Claude Bernard Lyon 1.
-I completed my PhD in deep learning applied to population genetics as part of the Bioinfo and TAU teams at the Laboratoire Interdisciplinaire des Sciences du Numérique, near Paris.
+I hold an MSc in Bioinformatics from the Institut National des Sciences Appliquées (INSA Lyon) and an MSc in Artificial Intelligence from the Université Claude Bernard Lyon 1.
+I completed my PhD in deep learning applied to population genetics within the Bioinfo and TAU teams at the Laboratoire Interdisciplinaire des Sciences du Numérique (LISN), near Paris.

-During my doctoral studies, I was also a part-time lecturer at Université Paris-Saclay, where I taught machine learning, computer science and bioinformatics.
+Alongside my doctoral research, I was also as a part-time lecturer at Université Paris-Saclay, where I taught courses in machine learning, computer science, and bioinformatics.

-After my PhD, I moved to Zurich for a two-year postdoctoral position at WSL and ETH, working in the Ecosystems and Landscape Evolution group on deep learning applications for environmental DNA (eDNA).
+In 2022, I moved to Zurich for a two-year postdoctoral position at WSL and ETH Zürich, working in the Ecosystems and Landscape Evolution group on deep learning applications for environmental DNA (eDNA).

-I then joined the Environmental Physics group, where I currently work managing large-scale datasets for the AtlantECO project.
+In 2025, I joined the Environmental Physics group at ETH Zürich, where I managed large-scale marine datasets for the AtlantECO project.

 Selected publications